devpi/devpi/doc/userman/devpi_commands.rst

     build options:
       --no-vcs           don't VCS-export to a fresh dir, just execute setup.py scripts directly using their dirname as current dir.
+By default git/hg/svn/bazaar are auto-detected and packaging
+                         is run from a fresh directory with all versioned files exported.
       --formats FORMATS  comma separated list of build formats (passed to setup.py).
 Examples
                          sdist.zip,bdist_egg,bdist_wheel,bdist_dumb.